How to Look Up an LLC in North Carolina? (Full Guide)

 Visit the USPTO website and utilize their trademark search tool, known as TESS (Trademark Electronic Search System) [1].

-According to the USPTO's 2023 Annual Report, the office received over 500,000 trademark applications, marking a 5% increase from the previous year, highlighting the growing interest and activity in trademark registrations in the United States.
+According to the USPTO's 2023 Annual Report, the office received over 500,000 trademark applications, a 5% increase from the prior year, which shows growing activity in trademark registrations across the country.

-This tool allows you to search an extensive database of registered trademarks and pending trademark applications.
+This tool lets you search a large database of registered trademarks and pending applications.

 By entering the business name you're interested in, you can find out if it's already trademarked.